jjmoreland/sqlalchemy-challenge/README.md

 # SurfsUP

-This exercie contains a climate analysis for locations in Hawaii using 2 different methodologies.
+This exercise contains a climate analysis for locations in Hawaii using 2 different methodologies.
 The data provided can be found in the Resources folder.

 The SurfsUp folder is divided into 2 sections: